mathesh-me/kustomize-voting-app/README.md

 Before you begin, ensure you have the following installed on your local machine:

 - A **Linux Machine** with `Docker` and `Kubernetes` installed.
-- With `Kustomize CLI installed` on your local machine.
+- With `Kustomize CLI installed` on your linux machine.

 ## Usage 🛠️